muthupandikadamalai05-rgb/Encapsulation-of-Fullerene-video/README.md

 # Encapsulation-of-Fullerene-video
-AIMD simulations video
-This videos can be played using VLC media player in windows.
+AIMD simulations video can be played using VLC media player in windows.